Micronutrient deficiencies: hidden hunger and its prevention in humanitarian crises

 Most common micronutrient deficiencies today

-Although there is very little available information on the figures for micronutrient deficiencies, it is estimated that the most prevalent ones are iron, vitamin A, zinc, vitamin B12, folic acid, and vitamin D deficiencies.
-In fact, it is believed that at least 56% of children under the age of five suffer from deficiencies in iron, zinc, or vitamin A, and that 69% of women of reproductive age (non-pregnant) suffer from iron, zinc, and folic acid deficiencies.
+Although very little information is available on the figures for micronutrient deficiencies, it is estimated that those with the highest prevalence are deficiencies of iron, vitamin A, zinc, vitamin B12, folic acid and vitamin D. In fact, it is believed that at least 56% of children under five suffer from iron, zinc or vitamin A deficiency, and that 69% of women of reproductive age (non-pregnant) suffer from iron, zinc or folic acid deficiency (Stevens et al., 2022)Stevens, G. A., Beal, T., Mbuya, M. N. N., Luo, H., & Neufeld, L. M. (2022).
+Micronutrient deficiencies among preschool-aged children and women of reproductive age worldwide: A pooled analysis of individual-level data from population-representative surveys.
+The Lancet Global Health, 10(11), e1590–e1599. https://doi.org/10.1016/S2214-109X(22)00367-9.

-These deficiencies constitute a major public health issue, primarily in Sub-Saharan Africa and Southeast Asia.
-For example, anemia affects more than one-third of the world’s children and pregnant women.
-It results from diets lacking in iron or vitamin B12, habits that reduce their absorption, and diseases such as malaria.
+These deficiencies represent a significant public health problem, primarily in Sub-Saharan Africa and South-East Asia (Ritchie & Roser, 2017)Ritchie, H., & Roser, M. (2017).
+Micronutrient deficiency.
+Our World in Data. https://ourworldindata.org/micronutrient-deficiency.
+For example, anaemia affects more than a third of children and pregnant women worldwide.
+It results from diets poor in iron or vitamin B12, habits that reduce their absorption, and diseases such as malaria.
 Likewise, vitamin A deficiency weakens the immune system and is the leading global cause of preventable blindness in children.
-Finally, zinc deficiency has significant effects related to stunted child growth and an increased risk of illness and infection.
+Finally, zinc deficiency has significant effects related to delayed child growth and increased risk of illness and infection (Han et al., 2022)Han, X., Ding, S., Lu, J., & Li, Y. (2022).
+Global, regional, and national burdens of common micronutrient deficiencies from 1990 to 2019: A secondary trend analysis based on the Global Burden of Disease 2019 study. eClinicalMedicine, 44, 101299. https://doi.org/10.1016/j.eclinm.2022.101299.

 Some micronutrient deficiencies of the past are now exceptional

-Pellagra is rare and typically occurs in populations that consume almost exclusively corn or individuals with chronic alcohol consumption.
-However, in the 1990s, it was also identified among displaced populations in Malawi, Nepal, and Angola.
-Causes included the reduction of niacin-rich foods in food aid rations or the distribution of spoiled food that had lost most of its nutritional value.
+Pellagra occurs only exceptionally, in populations with an almost exclusive maize diet and individuals with chronic alcohol consumption (WHO & UNHCR, 2020)World Health Organization & United Nations High Commissioner for Refugees.
+(2000).
+Pellagra and its prevention and control in major emergencies (WHO/NHD/00.10).
+World Health Organization. https://www.who.int/publications/i/item/WHO-NHD-00.10.
+However, in the 1990s it was also identified in displaced populations in Malawi, Nepal, and Angola.
+The causes included the reduction of niacin-rich foods in food aid rations, and the distribution of spoiled foods that had lost most of their nutritional value.

 There have also been relatively recent cases of beriberi among refugee populations in Thailand, undocumented migrants from Myanmar detained in Malaysia (with a very poor diet in detention), and Rohingya refugees in Indonesia after a long journey by sea.